- Sheriff's Office

 Accredited agencies are required to be re-accredited every four years to maintain this certification.
 Members of the Virginia Law Enforcement Professional Standards Commission include active Chiefs and Sheriffs appointed by the Virginia Association of Chiefs of Police and Virginia Sheriff's Association, with support services provided by the Virginia Department of Criminal Justice Services.

-The Sheriff’s Office Accreditation falls under the Administrative Services Division headed by Captain Jeff Kerr as the Accreditation Manager and civilian employee Sandy Turbeville serving as the Accreditation Coordinator.
+The Sheriff’s Office Accreditation falls under the Administrative Services Division headed by Captain David Barke as the Accreditation Manager and civilian employee Sandy Turbeville serving as the Accreditation Coordinator.

 The accreditation team consisted of: